ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Visualization Setup

 You can set up what you want to prioritize in the view.
-Just simply move the bars up or down.
+Simply move the bars up or down.

 ![Visualization setup](pathlookup/visualization_setup_movable.png)